Overnights: Rising Waters

 Rising Waters Safari Camp is an African-themed overnight Zoo adventure.
 Campers at Rising Waters stay in the Zoo's African Savanna for an authentic safari experience.
 The program combines elements of African culture, such as the making of tribal masks and a story circle, with conservation-oriented activities and a visit with some of the Zoo's smaller African animals.
 Night hikes, snacks, and fun (and free Zoo admission following the program!) make Rising Waters a memorable experience for kids of all ages.

-Each Overnight Program includes:
+All Overnight Program includes:

 - Program curriculum and equipment